python-bakery/python-bakery.github.io/docs/index.md

 * [CORGIS](http://think.cs.vt.edu/corgis), a collection of really great and interesting dataSets
 * Runtime Case Builder, a web-based tool that let's you visualize the estimated run time of algorithms

-With the exception of our exams, everything we have created is free and open-source.
+With the exception of our exams and lesson plans, everything we have created is open-source.
+We plan to have everything available at some level to teachers.
+However, we are still exploring ways to release our curriculum in ways that will not damage its instructional validity.

+If you are interested in learning more about this project, please reach out to [acbart@udel.edu](mailto:acbart@udel.edu) to learn more about the Python Bakery!